-For nine species - Tree Sparrow, Marsh Tit, Linnet, House Sparrow, Skylark, Mistle Thrush, Song Thrush, Yellowhammer and Grey Wagtail - the 25-year change is less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds.
+For nine other species - Tree Sparrow, Marsh Tit, Linnet, House Sparrow, Skylark, Mistle Thrush, Yellowhammer, Lapwing and Song Thrush - the 25-year change is now less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds.
 For Linnet and Song Thrush, the 25-year trend is effectively stable.
-ThoughCurlew is red listed for its UK breeding population decline, its long-term CBC/BBS trends do not currently meet the >50% criterion: the key information for red listing comes from other surveys.
+ThoughCurlew is red listed for its UK breeding population decline, its long-term CBC/BBS trends do not currently meet the >50% criterion (due to wide uncertainty in the trend estimate as a result of a small sample size); the key information for red listing comes from other surveys.